 The series consists out of four books.
 All are available as paperback, Kindle and Audible versions.
 There has been much speculation and some statements about more books in the series, but there is no scheduled release dates or any guarantee that there will be more.
 The series does feel complete with the four titles and will not leave anyone dissatisfied, but I think everyone who has read the series would embrace the opportunity to read more because it’s just that good.

 - Target gender: Unisex/gender neutral

 Environment & People

-One Audible credit for a critically acclaimed audio book is definitely a cost-effective choice.
-If you already own the Kindle edition, the audiobooks are available for £3.99 each and with Stefan Rudnicki’s excellent narration, I highly recommend listening to the series even if you have already enjoyed reading the series.
+One Audible credit for a critically acclaimed audio book is definitely a cost-effective choice and four credits for the series is money well spent.
+If you already own the Kindle edition, the audiobooks are available for £3.99 each and with Stefan Rudnicki’s excellent narration, I highly recommend listening to the series even if you have already read the series.

 Written by: David Weber, John Ringo

 Series: Empire of Man

 Available formats: Unabridged Audiobook, Kindle Edition, Paperback, Hardcover, Audio MP3 CD

 Publisher (Kindle): Baen Books; 1 edition (9 Dec.
 2013)